 We have a number of significant shareholders.
 For an overview of our current significant shareholders, please see "Principal Shareholders."
-Following the completion of this offering, these significant shareholders and their affiliates, in the aggregate, will own approximately represented by the ADSs).
+Following the completion of this offering, these significant shareholders and their affiliates, in the aggregate, will own approximately 47% of our ordinary shares (including ordinary shares represented by the ADSs).